sassoftware/quickstart-sas-viya-gcp/README.md

 sudo chown newuser:sasusers /home/newuser/casuser
 exit
 ```
+<a name="passwordmgmt"></a>
 ### Change a Password or Set the Password for a New User

- 1. From the Ansible controller VM, log into the Services VM:
+ 1. From the Ansible controller VM, log in to the Services VM:
  ```
  ssh services.viya.sas
  ```